kamailio/kamailio-docs/kamailio-kemi-framework/docs/kemi.md

 ## KEMI Interpreters ##

-Following KEMI scripting languages can be used to write SIP routing logic for Kamailio:
+The following KEMI scripting languages can be used to write SIP routing logic for Kamailio:

   * JavaScript
   * Lua